darienmt/darienmt.github.io/_posts/2018-06-09-flying-cars-autonomous-flight-nanodegree-term-1.markdown

 - **Introduction**: Introduction to autonomous flight, physical components of flying vehicles, event-driving architecture, the first project(Backyard flyer) and integration example with real drones.
 Yes, this is a good part!
 - **Path planning**: Path planning introduction and beyond: from A* on a grid to a real-world 3D planning.
 - **Control**: Vehicle dynamics, control architecture(cascade PID controller) and full 3D control.
-- **Estimation and sensor fusion**: Introduction to estimation, sensors(GPS, IMU, etc.) and extended/unscented Kalman filter.
+- **Sensor fusion and estimation**: Introduction to estimation, sensors(GPS, IMU, etc.) and extended/unscented Kalman filter.

 Let's get into them!